 Why do you write fantasy?

 I write fantasy for the same reason I read fantasy: I love it.
-It's where my imagination always goes.
-But if you want a few more reason, check out the 5 Reasons I Write Fantasy post I wrote in answer to this question.
+It’s where my imagination always goes.
+Plus: magic.

-I’ve got a great idea for a novel/short story/memoir/screenplay, etc. Can you write it for me?
+I’ve got a great idea for a story.
+Can you write it for me?

 Getting a story idea is like having a dream; writing a story is like translating that dream so others see and experience it just as you did.

 In other words, the ideas are the easy part.
 Writing is the time-consuming, far more difficult (and rewarding) part.
 More important, you’re the only one who can write your story.
 It exists in your imagination.
 You know it intimately.
 Do your story justice by giving it the attention it deserves: your attention.

 Do you have any writing tips?

 I have the same advice as every other author out there: read a lot and write a lot.
 Even better, take some writing classes, critique other people’s writing and have them critique yours, and get comfortable with editing.
 And rewriting.
 And editing some more.

 Copyright © 2018 Rebecca Chastain.
 All rights reserved.
 This site uses affiliate links.